- Home

 - If the seizure occurs while the person is in a wheelchair or car, support their head and leave them safely strapped in their seat until the seizure is over.
 Afterwards, remove the person from their seat, if possible.
 Roll them onto their side if there is food, fluid or vomit in their mouth.

-- Talk to the person and explain what has occurred.
+- Explain to the person what has occurred.
 In many cases, people are confused after a seizure.

 - Allow the person to rest afterwards as most seizures are exhausting.